-Bluff City Lights is a group of Memphis blogging gals who want to help support their community with group blog posts on small business insights, monthly happenings, and our favorite finds!
+Bluff City Lights is the name and we are a group of Memphis blogging gals who want to help support our community with group blog posts on small business insights, monthly happenings, and our favorite finds!
 The four ladies in the group are, Yours truly…ME, Collins Thouy of Collins Closets, Megan of Pretty in Pink Megan, and Mary Conley of Living Lereve.
 I would love to invite you to check out each of our blogs to learn a little more on how we are so different individually, but harmonious together!

 This post was originally published in November 2018 and has been updated as of November 2019.